 No. If you are employed in Ontario and you have WSIB coverage, lawyers in Ontario cannot initiate litigious action against your employer on your behalf.
-The Workplace Safety and Insurance Act, 1997, prevents liability for employers in and across the province.
+The Workplace Safety and Insurance Act, of 1997, prevents liability for employers in and across the province.
 Although, this isn’t always the case when work-related injuries are caused by a third party’s negligence.
 For instance, someone not employed by your employer.

 Disability Credit Canada specializes in disability applications such as the WSIB.